kevin-q2/Metric-Voting/README.md

 [3] Kizilkaya, Fatih Erdem, and David Kempe.
 "Plurality veto: A simple voting rule achieving optimal metric distortion." arXiv preprint arXiv:2206.07098 (2022).

 [4] Kalayci, Yusuf, David Kempe, and Vikram Kher.
 "Proportional representation in metric spaces and low-distortion committee selection."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 38.
 No. 9.
 2024.

-[5] Aziz, Haris, and Barton E. Lee.
-"The expanding approvals rule: improving proportional representation and monotonicity."
-Social Choice and Welfare 54.1 (2020): 1-45.